amarseillan-zz/toycompiler/README.md

 To use type:  ./c_converter input

 The imput should be de code in the created lenguage.
+A .c file will be created with the same name than the imput.
-Then, you should compile de C program whith gcc.
+Then, you should compile de C program whith gcc to get the executable.